microsoftgraph/msgraph-sdk-powershell/src/Education/Education/docs/v1.0-beta/Microsoft.Graph.Education.md

 Nullable.

 ### [Get-MgEducationClassAssignmentRubric](Get-MgEducationClassAssignmentRubric.md)
-Get the educationRubric object attached to an educationAssignment, if one exists.
+When set, the grading rubric attached to this assignment.
-Only teachers, students, and applications with application permissions can perform this operation.

 ### [Get-MgEducationClassAssignmentRubricByRef](Get-MgEducationClassAssignmentRubricByRef.md)
-Get the educationRubric object attached to an educationAssignment, if one exists.
+When set, the grading rubric attached to this assignment.
-Only teachers, students, and applications with application permissions can perform this operation.

 ### [Get-MgEducationClassAssignmentSetting](Get-MgEducationClassAssignmentSetting.md)
-Read the properties and relationships of an educationAssignmentSettings object.
-Only teachers can perform this operation.
+Specifies class-level assignments settings.

 ### [Get-MgEducationClassAssignmentSubmission](Get-MgEducationClassAssignmentSubmission.md)
 Once published, there is a submission object for each student representing their work and grade.